 CFJ and our partner organizations offer one-year, fully funded fellowships annually to ten early-career women lawyers in sub-Saharan Africa.
 The aim of CFJ’s Waging Justice for Women Fellowship Program is to equip African gender justice champions with the tools they need to challenge inequality through the courts.

 These rights can be enforced through national and regional courts, international courts, and UN bodies.
-The tools exist – but unfortunately are rarely given the funding and platform they deserve.
+But to access justice, women need legal advice and support.

-The Clooney Foundation for Justice filed a submission in support of our partners, Equality Now, and Tike Mwambipile, executive director of the Tanzania Women Lawyers’ Association, to challenge Tanzania’s policy of banning married and pregnant girls from school in a landmark case before the African Court of Human and Peoples’ Rights.
+The Clooney Foundation for Justice filed a submission in support of our partners, Equality Now and the Tanzania Women Lawyers’ Association, to challenge Tanzania’s policy of banning married and pregnant girls from school in a landmark case before the African Court of Human and Peoples’ Rights.
 The Tanzanian Government has already u-turned, announcing a reversal of this discriminatory policy that impacts more than 1 in 4 girls of high school age in the country.

 That is why Waging Justice for Women is gathering much-needed data about laws and practices that are holding women back, and using this to identify opportunities to reform them.